Data Privacy Notice

 If you make an online donation to us, you are asked to provide your name, email address, telephone number and payment information.
 This information is used to process your donation.

-If you make a one-off donation to Foxglove, a company called Action Network processes the donations on our behalf and then shares the information about your donation with us.
-Action Network collects the information you provide – your name, address and payment information – on our behalf.
+If you make a one-off donation to Foxglove, a company called Stripe processes the donations on our behalf and then shares the information about your donation with us.
+Stripe collects the information you provide – your name, address and payment information – on our behalf.
 We hold this information for the purposes of completing and recording your transaction(s).

 If you visit our website: